Comparison Last updated: May 2026

 Schema types have shifted

-Traditional SEO used schema for rich snippets: FAQ, HowTo, Product, Review.
+Traditional SEO used schema for rich snippets: HowTo, Product, Review (and, until Google deprecated it, FAQPage).
 AI SEO prioritises schema that helps AI engines understand entities: Organisation, Person, SpeakableSpecification, and Article schema.
-Speakable schema is used by fewer than 10% of websites but shows a 127% citation increase.
+Speakable markup is used by fewer than 10% of websites, so it is a first-mover opportunity.

 Freshness urgency

 Traditional SEO let content age well.
 A strong page could hold its rank for years.
-AI engines favour freshness.
-76% of cited pages were updated within 30 days.
-Monthly updates with genuine new information (not just date changes) are now a visibility requirement.
+AI engines favour freshness, and recently updated pages tend to be cited more often.
+Monthly updates with genuine new information (not just date changes) are now close to a visibility requirement.

 Multi-platform visibility